 - Preparing or eating meat or using products from an infected animal

-Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+Mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
-Scientists are still researching whether monkeypox can be spread by an infected person who does not have symptoms.
+Scientists are still researching whether mpox can be spread by an infected person who does not have symptoms.
 Learn More.

 Signs & Symptoms